 There are various tools to choose from depending on your skills, preferred frameworks or target platforms.
 It's all about picking the best tool for your particular task.

-- CocoonIO — the most popular tool specifically for building HTML5 games for multiple native stores.
-It has it's own performance optimizations for games rendered on Canvas and supports many game frameworks.
+- CocoonIO — the most popular tool specifically for building HTML games for multiple native stores.
+It has its own performance optimizations for games rendered on Canvas and supports many game frameworks.